DiagRAMS-Technologies/api-docs/contents/pages/index.md

 If you are new to the DiagRAMS API, you may want a [quick introduction](/authentication) to our API usage.

-Also, you can directly check our [API reference](/api-reference) for a more direct appraoch.
+Also, you can directly check our [API reference](/api-reference) for a more direct approach.

 If you want test, debug, and interact with API.
 You can download the open-source software [Insomnia](https://insomnia.rest/download)